Choosing a Destination

-It was January when we visited so just before the rainy season and at times it was hot and humid but sunny and breezy on our apartment balcony.
+It was January when we visited, so just before the rainy season and at times it was hot and humid, however it was generally sunny and breezy on our apartment balcony.
 Unfortunately it was also jellyfish stinger season so, inviting though the sea was, we decided not to risk it even where there were nets in place on various beaches.
 In any event, I think we were both a bit put off by signs everywhere warning of crocodiles – on footpaths, near creeks, and even on the beach.

 At the outset we agreed on a healthy mix of sightseeing and relaxing.
 We decided to book 3 full day excursions which left plenty of time to explore the area on our bikes, and spend a fair amount of time relaxing and lazing around by the pool.

 We selected three trips: a boat trip and snorkelling on the Great Barrier Reef, a tour taking in the Daintree Rainforest and Cape Tribulation, and a visit to Kuranda which included riding up on the Scenic Railway and down on the Skyrail Cablecar.
 You can read more about those trips here.

 I am also pleased to report that Suzi finally saw a proper mob of kangaroos.
 Chatting to people around the pool we heard rumours of a huge herd of 150-200 kangaroos just off the main road south towards Trinity Beach and beyond.
 So one late afternoon we set off in search of them.
 We cycled for about 40 minutes and we were about to give up when, in the twilight, we spotted about 150 kangaroos in a field.
 Obviously, they were all huddled up along the farthest part of the field, and in the fading light they were hard to photograph, but it was good to see them.
 Nothing says you’re in Australia more than a kangaroo.